Skip to content

 Stepparent Adoption

-Stepparent Adoption is necessary for stepparents to gain custody of a step-child.
-This allows them to have the same rights as the birth parent, including making decisions about the following:
+Adopting a stepchild gives stepparents to have the same rights as the birth parent, including making decisions about their:

 • Healthcare